lemonce/lemonce.net/source/docs/setup/interface.md

 #### 4.2 **Console panel**

-You can input any keywords of Lemoncase2 here.
+You can try to use Lemoncase2 to finish some commands here.